Dvelezs94/bilbo-rails/README.md

 ## Access

-Bilbo works as a multi-tenant application, which means you need to have a subdomain in order to access the site. for this we use `lvh.me`, that way you can use `project.lvh.me`
+Bilbo works as a multi-tenant application, which means you need to have a subdomain in order to access the site. for this we use `localhost`, that way you can use `project.localhost`

 ## Help